noreplydev/cloud.js/README.md

 git clone -b dist https://github.com/sanchez-cristian/cloud.js
 ```

 With `npm run dev` we will start the server on the port 3000.
-This configuration and others can change on the .env file.
-The react app also uses a config file, so, to edit the front configurations we can edit on `/public/config.js`.
+The configuration of the server is on the `src/config.js` file.
+For the client side configuration we need to edit the `public/config.js` file.